Ascot Festive Handicap Hurdle Preview, Tips, Runners & Trends

 ❌ The worst performing factor that has failed to produce a single winner is when a runner's last win was 4 starts ago, when backing these, the trend shows a record of 0-43.

 The course which has produced the most winners of the Ascot Festive Handicap Hurdle is Cheltenham; there have been a total of 8 winners of this race who ran at Cheltenham last time out.
-The next best courses, which have produced the second most winners, are Newbury and Ascot; there have been a total of 3 winners from each of those courses.
+The next best course, which has produced the second most winners, is Ascot; there have been a total of 3 winners of this race who ran at Ascot last time out.

 Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Ascot Festive Handicap Hurdle; that stallion, Beat Hollow, has produced 2 winners (2020,2019).